Correlation detection in trees for planted graph alignment: Notations and problem statement

-\paragraph{Labeled rooted trees} A \emph{labeled rooted tree} $t=(V,E)$ is an undirected graph with node set $V$ and edge set $E$ with no cycle.
-The \emph{root} of $t$ is a given distinguished node $\rho \in V$, and the \emph{depth} of a node is defined as its distance to the root $\rho$.
+\textit{Labeled rooted trees.} A \emph{labeled rooted tree} $t$ is an undirected graph with node set $V$ and edge set $E$ with no cycle, with a given distinguished node $\rho \in V$ called the \emph{root}.
+The \emph{depth} of a node is defined as its distance to the root $\rho$.
 The depth of tree $t$ is given as the maximum depth of all nodes in $t$.
-Each node $i$ at depth $d \geq 1$ has a unique \emph{parent} in $t$, which can be defined as the unique node at depth $d-1$ on the path from $i$ to the root $\rho$.
-Similarly, the \emph{children} of a node $i$ of depth $d$ are all the neighbors of $i$ at depth $d+1$.
+Each node $u$ at depth $d \geq 1$ has a unique \emph{parent} in $t$, which can be defined as the unique node at depth $d-1$ on the path from $u$ to the root $\rho$.
+Similarly, the \emph{children} of a node $u$ of depth $d$ are all the neighbors of $u$ at depth $d+1$.
+In addition, the nodes are labeled by ordering nodes' children - these sortings may be given, arbitrary or random, see hereafter.
+In any case, the labels must satisfy the following constraints.

-For any $i \in V$, we denote by $t_i$ the subtree of $t$ rooted at node $i$, and $c_t(i)$ the number of children of $i$ in $t$ or simply $c(i)$ where there is no ambiguity.
-Finally we define $\cV_d(t)$ (resp. $\cL_d(t)$) to be the set of nodes of $t$ at depth less than or equal to $d$ (resp. exactly $d$).

-\paragraph{Canonical labeling} A \emph{labeled rooted tree} can be canonically labeled by ordering nodes' children, giving the following labels.
 First, the label of the root node is set to the empty list $\varnothing$.
-Then, recursively, the label of a node $i$ is a list $\lbrace m,k \rbrace$ where $m$ is the label of its parent node, and $k$ is the rank of $i$ among the children of its parent.
+Then, recursively, the label of a node $u$ is a list $\lbrace m,k \rbrace$ where $m$ is the label of its parent node, and $k$ is the rank of $u$ among the children of its parent.
+See Figure \ref{fig:example_trees} for an example.

+For any $u \in V$, we denote by $t_u$ the subtree of $t$ rooted at node $u$, and $c_t(u)$ -- or simply $c(u)$ where there is no ambiguity -- the number of children of $u$ in $t$.
+Note that for all $u \in V$, $t_u$ inherits a unique labeling from the initial labeling of $t$, by replacing the label of $u$ by $\varnothing$ in all the subtree.